 • Chondrichthyes (kon-drik’-thee-eez, from “cartilage” and “fish”) is the class of fishes with skeletons made completely of cartilage, a substance based on collagen, protein and other material and offering the advantage of being lighter and more flexible than bone (we humans have cartilage in our joints, cushioning our connecting bones).
 It encompasses sharks and rays in Subclass Elasmobranchii but also ratfish in Subclass Holocephali.
 Hagfishes and lamprey eels are cartilaginous fishes in a separate class, Class Agnatha.

-• Elasmobranchii (ih-las’-muh-branks, from “flexible” and “lungs,” or in this case, “gills”) is the subclass including some 350 species of sharks and some 500 species of rays.
+This Caribbean reef elasmobranchii passed by in the Bahamas. • Elasmobranchii (ih-las’-muh-branks, from “flexible” and “lungs,” or in this case, “gills”) is the subclass including some 350 species of sharks and some 500 species of rays.
 As chondrichthyes fishes, they tend to have placoid (rough, somewhat pointy) scales, uncovered gills and rigid, fleshy fins.

 • Teleost (tel’-ee-ost), bony fishes in the group Teleostomi.
 The word reflects the Greek term for “boned,” but in addition to bony skeletons, etc., it describes fishes usually with terminally positioned mouths – that is, right at the front of their heads (as opposed to the position of sharks’ and ray’s mouths on the underside of their heads).
 Telosts’ mouths are more flexible than those of elasmobranchs.